klangenf/earth_523/README.md

 # Analysis from Earth 523

 Date: Feb.
 2, 2017
 Author: Kathryn Langenfeld
-Contents: Rmarkdown analysis `analysis.rmd`
+Contents: Rmarkdown analysis `analysis.Rmd`

 This folder includes notes and files from git and RMarkdown workshop.